Dorset and East Devon Coast

 Jurassic Coast: A Geological Time Capsule Along the English Channel

 The Jurassic Coast, officially recognized as the Dorset and East Devon Coast, is a unique stretch of coastline that runs for approximately 96 miles (154 km) along the English Channel in southern England.
-This World Heritage Site, inscribed in 2001, offers a remarkable glimpse into Earth's history, spanning nearly 185 million years of the Mesozoic Era.
+This World Heritage Site, inscribed in 2001, offers a remarkable glimpse into Earth's history, spanning nearly 185 million years from the Triassic through the Jurassic and into the Cretaceous periods.

 UNESCO Description of the World Heritage Site